Patrick-Sawyer/CV/README.md

 ## Info

 - JavaScript
+- TypeScript
 - React
 - React Native (Expo & CLI)
+- Apollo / GraphQL
-- Some knowledge of Node
+- Node
 - jQuery
 - Ruby / Rails
 - Git workflow
 - TDD / BDD e.g. Jest / Cypress / RSpec

+I am currently working as a Software Engineer for Nuw, a female-led sustainable fashion start-up.
+Here I am the sole front end developer of an iOS app and an android app.
+The tech stack is React Native, TypeScript, Apollo/GraphQL & Node.

+I have also spent the last few months building a table booking app for a client, again using React Native.
+I was solely responsible for building the front end of an app (IOS/Android/Web).
+This will be live in a few weeks so you cannot download it just yet.

 I have an app on Google Play which you can download for free.
 This is a DJ app built using React Native.
 Search for NoSync on Google Play.

-I have also spent the last few months building a table booking app for a client, again using React Native.
-I was solely responsible for building the front end of an app (IOS/Android/Web).
-This will be live in a few weeks so you cannot download it just yet.

 Some of my earlier projects can be found on my website disco-computer.com and github.com/Patrick-Sawyer.